 269. In which markets fintechs and big techs enter and the market shares they achieve crucially depends on competition and financial regulation.
 Cornelli et al. (2023a) analyse fintech and big tech lending in 79 countries for the period from 2013 to 2018.
 The loan volumes of fintechs and big techs are larger in countries with high per-capita income and high profit margins of banks.
 Stricter bank regulation is associated with less lending by fintechs (Cornelli et al., 2023a) and big techs (Frost et al., 2019), as well as less investment in fintechs (Barba Navaretti et al., 2018).
 This may be due to the fact that such countries often also regulate alternative forms of finance more strictly.
 Whenever regulation primarily restricts banks, but not fintechs and big techs, regulatory arbitrage opportunities can open up, which fosters growth of alternative providers, as illustrated by the rise of mortgage lending by fintechs in the United States (Buchak et al., 2018).
-NITEM 288

-270. For fintechs, the lack of access to payment and financial data can be a disadvantage compared to big techs and traditional banks.
-Open banking regulations, > BACKGROUND INFO 8 which give consumers more control over their banking data and allow them to share it with other providers, can reduce this disadvantage.
+advantage compared to big techs and traditional banks.
+Open banking regulations,

+BACKGROUND INFO 8 which give consumers more control over their banking data and allow them to share it with other providers, can reduce this disadvantage.
 One example is the California Consumer Privacy Act, which gives users control over their personal data such as financial information or online activities.
 This reform led to an increase in mortgage applications among fintechs compared to banks, as fintechs were able to make more targeted offers to potential borrowers thanks to data access (Doerr et al., 2023b).
 The quality of screening by fntechs improved as well (e.g. more individualised risk premia).